willfaught/paige/README.md

 name = "" # Used in feeds.
 Example: "John Doe". url = "" # Used in Atom feeds.
 Example: "https://example.com".
 ```

-The assigned values shown are the default values unless otherwise specified.

 Parameters specific to menus: